Information for term Exploring Rome Through the Arts

 OverviewClick to Open

-Live, learn and create in one of the world’s richest capitals of culture and fine art.
+Live, learn and create in one of the world’s most captivating centers of culture and fine art.

 Lectures on Rome’s rich artistic history come alive through inspiring classes held onsite in museums and studios.
-Roll up your sleeves and get ready to dabble, experiment, and apply what you learn in hands-on workshops.
+Roll up your sleeves and get ready to apply and experiment with what you learn in hands-on workshops.

-Train in millennia-old techniques like mosaic design and fresco painting.
+Train in millennia-old methods of art production like mosaic design and Michelangelo’s own fresco painting technique.
 Then move through the ages to photography and filmmaking.
-Along the way, learn first-hand about the artists and creative processes that led to Rome’s legacy as a world center of fine arts — both past and present.
+Along the way, learn first-hand about the artists and creative processes that led to Rome’s legacy as a world center of art and architecture — both past and present.

 Demonstrated knowledge about art history and fine arts subjects, vocabulary and techniques covered in coursework